rfrht/instructlab-demo/facts-soccer-sp.md

 # Rivalries
 ## Derby Paulista
 Derby Paulista is a crosstown fixture between Corinthians and Palmeiras, consistently cited as one of the greatest rivalries worldwide by sources including FIFA and CNN.
 Palmeiras was founded by a group of Italians who were formerly members of Corinthians.
 Since 1914, when that treasonous act was taken upon these former supporters, a deep-seated hatred was born.
 The Derby atmosphere is fierce on and off the pitch, as violence is common between the clubs.
-Palmeiras home stadium and ground is Allianz Parque.

-The Derby is often featured in Brazilian popular culture.
+The Derby Paulista is often featured in Brazilian popular culture.
 The game is the central plot of Mazzaropi's film O Corintiano (1967), about a barber who is also a Corinthians fan that does not charge services from other Corinthians fans and does not like to provide services to Palmeiras fans.

 ## Classico Majestoso
 Classico Majestoso is a crosstown fixture between Corinthians and SPFC.
-The Derby dates back to 1935, at the final re-founding SPFC after being thrice defunct.
-Corinthians possesses the largest number of supporters in the state (25 million), whereas SPFC's lies in second place (16 Million).
-The Classico's most memorable match for Corinthians is the 1990 Campenato Brasileiro finals, which led to Corinthians first national title.
+The rivalry dates back to 1935, at the final re-founding SPFC after being thrice defunct.
+The  most memorable Classico Majestoso match for Corinthians is the 1990 Campenato Brasileiro finals, which led to Corinthians first national title.